 The final step was to put the dresser drawers back in and place the dresser in place.
 The dresser looks so much better with the drawer pulls aligned.

-Then I replaced the lamps that I had found on sale at Target and made fabric~covered shades for.
+Then I replaced the lamps that I had found on sale at Target and made fabric-covered shades for.
 The books were Sweet Shark’s as a kid and I collected the black and white farm animals years ago.
-The rattle on the books was also Sweet Shark’s.
+The baby rattle on the books also belonged to Sweet Shark.

-Do you like my re~do using Annie Sloan Provence?
+Do you like my vintage dresser re-do using chalk paint?
 Do you think I did the right thing in painting the dresser?
-I’ll give you a tour of the grandkids’ guest room soon.